 ASPE Research and Project Awards

-Past recipients have been honored with awards for research validating communications skills instruments, studying patient satisfaction data, validating training techniques in feedback and role portrayal, evaluating stealth SP projects, studying SP recruiting and retention.
-Thanks to these awards, recipients have also developed tools for the SP educator such as a compendium of social histories and a web text of special effects simulation, both of which SP educators can use as they develop cases.
+Requests for Proposals are sent to the membership annually and awards of up to $10,000.00 (USD) are announced at the Annual Conference.
+Thanks to this, recipients have also developed tools for the SP educator such as a compendium of social histories and a web text of special effects simulation, both of which SP educators can use in case development.

-2023 ASPE Research & Project Awards
+The 2025 ASPE Research & Project Awards Call for Proposals is Closed

 Awards and Funding:

-Research Award - our primary award, up to $8,000 per award
+Research Award - Our primary award, up to $8,000 per award

-Pilot Award – established in 2017 to encourage innovative projects, up to $2,000 per award - the most significant difference between Research Awards and Pilot Awards is the scope of impact, as well as cost.
+Pilot Award – Established in 2017 to encourage innovative projects, up to $2,000 per award - the most significant difference between Research Awards and Pilot Awards is the scope of impact, as well as cost.

-Period of Funding: May 1, 2023, through April 30, 2025
+Period of Funding: July 1, 2025, through June 30, 2027

-Letters of Intent (LOI): Due by February 3, 2023
+Letters of Intent (LOI): Due by Friday, March 21, 2025

-Full Proposal Invitations: Applicants will be notified by February 24, 2023
+Full Proposal Invitations: Applicants will be notified by Friday, April 4, 2025

-Full Proposals: Due by March 17, 2023
+Full Proposals: Due by Wednesday, April 30, 2025

-Award Notification: Week of April 10, 2023, by the Grants & Research Chair
+Award Notification: Week of May 19, 2025, by the Grants & Research Chair

 QUESTIONS?